rontarrant/gtkDcoding/docs/_posts/2019-04-16-0027-mnemonic-shortcut-key.md

 ---
 title: 0027 – Mnemonics – Shortcut Keys
 layout: post
-description: How to do set up keyboard shortcuts for MenuItems.
+description: How to do set up keyboard shortcuts for GTK MenuItems - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- MenuBar
-- MenuItem
-- Menu
-- Widget
-- Event
-- SeparatorMenuItem

 ---